 Custom drapes or curtains by Shadetec Miami are made from high quality, luxury fabrics such as silk, linen and cotton, and are available in a wide range of styles to fit your condo, hotel or commercial space decor.

-Drapes whether it be for an elegant Miami condo and hotel bedrooms, hotel lobbies, or commercial spaces such as offices or showrooms, custom drapes are a decorative solution for light control, privacy and insulation.
-Drapes and can easily be layered with blinds and shades to create stylish looks.
-All of our drapes are custom made to your exact requirements, measurements and specifications so you can get the style and function that is exactly right for your doors or windows.
+Whether it be for an elegant Miami condo and hotel bedrooms, hotel lobbies, or commercial spaces such as offices or showrooms, custom drapes are a decorative solution for light control, privacy, and insulation.
+Drapes can easily be layered with blinds and shades to create stylish looks.
+All of our drapes are custom made to your exact requirements, measurements, and specifications so you can get the style and function that is exactly right for your doors or windows.

 A few types of drapes and curtains

 Grommet curtains are the best choice for light to medium weight fabrics and include rings at the header that a rod goes through.
 This style is easy to hang, maintain, and use making it a great modern choice for bedrooms or living rooms.

 Box Pleated Curtains

 Box pleated curtains give a very tailored look and drape into deep folds down the full length of the fabric.
 The box shapes line up next to each other which creates that formal, pleated look.
 They are prefect for more formal rooms like the dining room, study or conference room.